csc-training/hip-programming/multi-gpu/01-p2pcopy/README.md

 In order to make the code work, you need to fix the missing parts marked with TODOs.

 NOTE: Remember to request 2 GPUs when running this exercise.
 On Lumi, use
 ```
 srun --account=XXXXXX --partition=dev-g -N1 -n1 --cpus-per-task=1 --gpus-per-task=2 --time=00:15:00 ./a.out
 ```

+When the code is running correct run it several times and observe the bandwidths.
+What are the bandwidths=?

+Disable the DMA engine with `export HSA_ENABLE_SDMA=0` and then try again code.
+What are the results now?

-and on Mahti use
+On Mahti use
 ```
 srun --account=XXXXXX --partition=gputest -N1 -n1 --cpus-per-task=1 --gres=gpu:v100:2 --time=00:15:00 ./a.out
 ```